mobify/workshop--descript/README.md

 We also have a script that we want to make sure goes last, this is the Google Analytics script.
 It is best-practice to run GA scripts as the last thing, but on Merlin's Potions they have chosen to run it as the first script.

-This script is an inline script, so we cannot select it using the `src` instaed we are going to be using descript's `contains` selector.
+This script is an inline script, so we cannot select it using the `src` instead we are going to be using descript's `contains` selector.
 We are also going to add it to a new container `defer` to ensure it is run last.

 Below our other code in the `preProcess` function in `/app/global/baseView.js` lets add: